foxmask/django-th/docs/installation.rst

     pip install django-th[all]

-or to make your own "receipe", for example to install some of the component and no all of them:
+or to make your own "recipe", for example to install some of the component and not all of them:

 .. code-block:: bash